 Investments in economic activities that contribute to environmental and/or social objectives shall avoid significantly compromising those objectives.
 With this investment, a significant impairment of these objectives is counteracted by strictly adhering to the exclusion criteria described above.
-For this investment fund, the principal adverse impacts of investment decisions on sustainability factors according to Annex 1, Table 1 of Regulation (EU) 2022/1288 (also "Principal Adverse Impact" or "PAIs") are also taken into account.
+For this investment fund, the most significant adverse effects of investment decisions on sustainability factors according to Annex 1, Table 1 of Regulation (EU) 2022/1288 (also "Principal Adverse Impact" or "PAIs") are also taken into account.

 How have the indicators for adverse impacts on sustainability factors been taken into account?
-By strictly applying the exclusion criteria and taking into account the PAI assessment of the external data provider ISS ESG, the investment fund takes into account the principal adverse impacts of investment decisions on sustainability factors as set out in Annex 1, Table 1 of Regulation (EU) 2022/1288.
+By strictly applying the exclusion criteria and taking into account the PAI assessment of the external data provider ISS ESG, the investment fund takes into account the main adverse impacts of investment decisions on sustainability factors as set out in Annex 1, Table 1 of Regulation (EU) 2022/1288.

 How are sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the United Nations Guiding Principles on Business and Human Rights?
-More details:

-The investment fund is reviewed for violations of the 10 principles of the Global Compact (UN Global Compact).
+More details: The investment fund is reviewed for violations of the 10 principles of the Global Compact (UN Global Compact).

+Principal adverse impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anti-corruption and anti-bribery matters.
 The EU taxonomy sets out a "do no significant harm" principle by which Taxonomy-aligned investments should not significantly harm the objectives of the EU Taxonomy and is accompanied by specific EU criteria.